make2explore/Tutorial-VSCode-with-ESP-IDF-Extension-for-Matter-Developement/README.md

 📕 **YouTube Video Links**

 - This tutorial is divided into two parts.
-In the first part, we will see how to install, set-up, and configure ESP-Matter-SDK in Ubuntu OS.
+In the first part, we will see how to install, set-up, and configure the VSCode and ESP-IDF Extension, in Ubuntu OS.
 Then, in next part.
-The part 2.
-With the use of ESP-IDF via command-line approach, We will see demo of how to program 2 different ESP32 boards with Matter-Light application firmware.
+The part 2. using that setup, We will see demo of how to program 2 different ESP32 boards with Matter firmware.
 We will program these ESP32 boards as Matter-accessories or end-devices.

-▶️  [Tutorial]  Setup Matter Development Environment in Linux - I  - 🔗  https://youtu.be/NFyD5MwxVGw
+▶️  [Tutorial] Using VSCode with ESP-IDF Extension for Matter Development - I  - 🔗  https://youtu.be/x_sEsYz0qEc

-▶️  [Tutorial]  Setup Matter Development Environment in Linux - II  - 🔗  https://youtu.be/jXPyMQjTEIY
+▶️  [Tutorial] Using VSCode with ESP-IDF Extension for Matter Development - II  - 🔗  https://youtu.be/

 -------------------------------------------------------------------------------------------------------
 📒 **Important Links**